railsadminteam/rails_admin/docs/actions.md

 * when RailsAdmin defines the action in its controller

 **Visible then need to return `true`.**

-_(1)_ do not remove dashboard, index & show, they are needed, because some redirects may end up there.

 ## Action wording for title, menu, bredcrumb and links